cjacker/opensource-toolchain-bouffalo-lab/README.md

 cd sipeed_rv_debugger_plus_factory_firmware
 ./01-program-cklink-lite.sh
 ```
+The pinmap was already printed at the back of Sipeed RV Debugger Plus.

 To program Sipeed M0S Dock, hold 'BOOT' down and plug it in PC USB port:
 ```
 cd m0s_dock_cklink-lite_firmware
 ./01-program-cklink-lite.sh
 ```
+You need refer to below table for M0S Dock, since at the back of M0S Dock, only 'IOxx' is printed.

 After programmed, re-power it and using `lsusb`, you will find:
 ```